jepetersohn/phase-3-guide/week-2/Readme.md

 ### Day 4 Final Project

-- 9a - Project pitches and team selections
-- am - Get with your team and plan your project
-- 2p - Model, View and Controller relationships in Rails.
-- pm - Work on your project.
+- Work on your project.

 ### Day 5 Final Project

-- 9a - Project standup (each team will give 1 update)
+- 9:30a - Project standup (each team will give 1 update)
-- am - Work on your project.
+  - Consulting hours
-- 2p - live code tabs challenge
+- 4pm - MVP Demo
 - pm - Work on your project.